Gonzalo Escobar (footballer): Santos

 On 19 April 2024, Santos announced the signing of Escobar on loan until the end of the year, with a subsequent permanent two-year contract already agreed.
 He made his debut for the club seven days later, starting in a 2–0 Série B away win over Avaí.

 Escobar scored his first goal for Peixe on 21 August 2024, netting the opener in a 1–1 away draw against Guarani.
 He established himself as a starter as the club returned to the top tier as champions, and had his two-year deal activated in January 2025.

+Escobar played his 100th match for Santos on 23 May 2026, in a 3–2 loss at Grêmio.
+On 31 July, he renewed his contract until the end of 2027.